 Rob is committed to getting things done.
 From rebuilding our Navy to increasing access to broadband, to making sure our children have a 21st-century education, he is constantly working for the First District.

-As a Member of the Republican Study Committee, he is a leader in the fight against massive government spending and has offered numerous amendments to cut spending.
+As a Member of the Republican Study Committee, Rob is a leader in the fight against massive government spending and returning common sense, conservative principles to the budget process.
 Rob serves on the House Armed Services Committee and the Committee on Natural Resources, where he is well-positioned to represent the needs of the First District.
-He has quickly earned a reputation for being an advocate for our men and women in uniform.

-A champion of the Chesapeake Bay, Rob serves on the House Natural Resources Committee, to which he brings his professional expertise in water quality, the environment, fisheries, and other natural resource issues.
-He is a leading voice for the Chesapeake Bay - for its economic, environmental, and recreational attributes - and has passed legislation increasing the accountability and effectiveness of Bay clean-up.
-He also Co-Chairs the House Chesapeake Bay Watershed Caucus to educate others in Congress about the Bay.
+A champion of protecting and restoring the Chesapeake Bay, Rob serves on the House Natural Resources Committee, to which he brings his professional expertise in water quality, the environment, fisheries, and other natural resource issues.
+He is a leading voice for the Chesapeake Bay and is outspoken in stopping budget cuts for its recovery programs.
+His Chesapeake Bay Accountability Act increased transparency for how cleanup dollars were spent and was signed into law in 2014.
+Rob has also succeeded in achieving recognition for 6 Virginia Indian tribes after decades of efforts with legislation that was signed into law this spring.

-Prior to his election to Congress, Rob served most recently as Field Director for the Virginia Health Department's Division of Shellfish Sanitation.
-Earlier, he worked for many years as an environmental health specialist for local health departments in Virginia's Northern Neck and Middle Peninsula regions.
-He holds a Ph.D. in Public Policy and Administration from Virginia Commonwealth University, a Master of Public Health degree in Health Policy and Administration from the University of North Carolina, and a Bachelor of Science degree in Biology from Virginia Tech.
+Rob holds a Ph.D. in Public Policy and Administration from Virginia Commonwealth University, a Master of Public Health degree in Health Policy and Administration from the University of North Carolina, and a Bachelor of Science degree in Biology from Virginia Polytechnic Institute and State University.

-Rob is an avid hunter and fisherman, and when possible, he enjoys spending time with his four yellow Labrador Retrievers.
+Rob is an avid hunter and fisherman and enjoys spending time with his yellow Labrador Retrievers